Things are certainly moving at a hectic pace at Saving Grace Animal Society.

 “That would ease up on our programs a lot.”

 As to this past weekend’s clinic, another goal was to ease the strain put on Saving Grace’s general cat program daily while reducing the amount of reproduction of unwanted cats and cats in need in the area, noted a release.

 The cats were also vaccinated against disease, and they will also receive complete wellness checks.

 Some cats will return home and some will become part of the barn buddies program or the general cat program where the Society will seek adoptive homes for them.

-Among the properties being assisted includes a property with up to 50 felines.
 Many kittens will be saved from what may have been a short life living outdoors and will be transitioned into loving homes.

 Founded in 2018, Saving Grace Animal Society operates an animal shelter in Alix as well as an off-site sanctuary for the rescue and recovery of animals of all sizes.